tudurom/bsc-thesis/main.typ

 is a production-grade Linux-based operating system that runs the minimal amount of software needed to run Kubernetes @kubernetes, a container orchestration engine also written in Go.

-I will also assume that there is a program $frak(R)$ written in the target language, that verifies the reproducibility of a compiler.
+I also assume that there is a program $frak(R)$ written in the target language, that verifies the reproducibility of a compiler.
 This program can be as simple as a hash validation program, or be a complex program that downloads and verifies the source code and the dependencies for you, and then verifies the output with